 Support Sustainable Products

 One of the most effective ways to protect rainforests is to support sustainable products.
 Look for products that are certified by organizations such as the Forest Stewardship Council (FSC) or the Roundtable on Sustainable Palm Oil (RSPO).
-These certifications ensure that products are produced in a way that minimizes environmental impact and protects biodiversity.
+These certifications make sure products are produced in a way that minimizes environmental impact and protects biodiversity.

 By choosing sustainable products, you can send a message to companies and governments that you value rainforest conservation.
 You can also reduce your contribution to deforestation and other environmental problems.